RoboLab-Assistant/RoboLab-Assistant.github.io/cv_module/CALIBRATION_GUIDE.md

 2. **Print your AprilTag bundle** (if not already done):
    - Use the `tag16h5` family
-   - Print tags with **exactly 14mm** edge size (black square)
+   - Print tags with **exactly 10.5mm** edge size (black square, not including white border)
    - Arrange in the 3×3 grid as defined in `config/tags_16h5.yaml`
-   - Ensure accurate spacing (4mm between tag edges = 18mm center-to-center)
+   - Ensure accurate spacing (7.5mm between tag edges = 18mm center-to-center)
    - Mount on a **rigid, flat surface** (cardboard, acrylic, etc.)

 3. **Verify bundle configuration**:
    - Check that `config/tags_16h5.yaml` matches your physical bundle
    - Confirm tag IDs: 0-7 in the correct positions
-   - Confirm tag size: 14mm
+   - Confirm tag size: 10.5mm

 ## Calibration Process